williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 </blockquote>
 It is interesting to note the pioneering Nick Szabo's work on systems such as bit gold is not referenced here ;-)

-Finally, if you are looking for a more indepth explanation of Bitcoin I highly recommend <a href="https://github.com/bitcoinbook/bitcoinbook" target="_blank">Andreas Antonopoulos' book "Mastering Bitcoin"</a>.
+<br>Finally, if you are looking for a more indepth explanation of Bitcoin I highly recommend <a href="https://github.com/bitcoinbook/bitcoinbook" target="_blank">Andreas Antonopoulos' book "Mastering Bitcoin"</a>.